Seyigate/Sales-vs-Customer-Ratings-Analysis-in-Power-BI/README.md

 4️⃣ **Adjust Pricing & Discounts** to align with demand trends.

 ## 👨‍💻 Author/ Contributor
-   **I am [Oluseyi Adeyemo](https://github.com/Seyigate) Data Analysis & Power BI Visualization.
+   **I am [Oluseyi Adeyemo](https://github.com/Seyigate), Data & Cybersecurity Analysis.
 If you think you can add/correct/edit and enhance this project you are most welcome 🙏

 ## How can I thank you for writing and sharing this tutorial? 🌷
    You can ⭐ **Star** if useful and 🍴 **Fork** if useful!
 Starring and Forking is free for you, but it tells me and other people that it was helpful and you like this project.

-   Go [here](https://github.com/Seyigate/Sales-vs-Customer-Ratings-Analysis-in-Power-BI) if you aren’t here already and click → ⭐ **Star** and 🍴 **Fork** button in the top right
+Go [here](https://github.com/Seyigate/Sales-vs-Customer-Ratings-Analysis-in-Power-BI) if you aren’t here already and click → ⭐ **Star** and 🍴 **Fork** button in the top right    corner.
-   corner.
 You will be asked to create a GitHub account if you don't already have one.

 ## 📝 License
 This project is open-source under the **MIT License**.